 Clause Arrangement Eligibility Section E and Annexure D leave entitlements Leave Varies.
 Please refer to the relevant leave type for more details.
-B15 - and B17 - Hours of work All employees other than casual employees B21 - Regular Part-Time Employment Full-time employees and existing part-time employees

-B22 - Job Sharing All employees other than case employees B23 - Part-Time Employment Following Birth Leave, Primary Caregiver Leave, Adoption, Permanent or Long Term Care Leave or Parental Leave Full-time employees and existing part-time employees who return to work after accessing birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave B24 - Home-based Work All employees B13 - Scheduling of Meetings All employees B26 - Vacation Childcare Subsidy All employees other than casual employee or a tem employee who has been engaged by CIT for a period less than 12 months B27 - Family Care Costs All employees B28 - Nursing Employees All employees B29 - Transfer of Medically Unfit Staff All employees other than casual employees B30 - Transfer to a Safe Job during Pregnancy All employees
+B15 - and B17 - Hours of work All employees other than casual employees B21 - Regular Part-Time Employment Full-time employees and existing part-time employees B22 - Job Sharing All employees other than casual employees B23 - Part-Time Employment Following Birth Leave, Primary Caregiver Leave, Adoption, Permanent or Long Term Care Leave or Parental Leave Full-time employees and existing part-time employees who return to work after accessing birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave B24 - Home-based Work All employees B13 - Scheduling of Meetings All employees B26 - Vacation Childcare Subsidy All employees other than a casual employee or a temporary employee who has been engaged by the ACTPS for a period of less than 12 months finishing time